 - 1 teaspoon vanilla extract

-In a food processor, mix together the flour, brown sugar, dark brown sugar, baking powder, cinnamon, ginger, allspice and salt until combined.
+- In a large bowl, whisk together the flour, baking powder, cinnamon, ginger, allspice, and salt until combined.

-Preheat the oven to 350F.
-Line the 2 baking sheets with nonstick foil or baking paper.
+- Preheat the oven to 375°F (190°C) and line two baking sheets with nonstick foil or baking paper.

-Roll each dough ball in confectionsers sugar until evenly coated.
-Place the coated balls 1-inch apart on the prepared baking sheet.
+- Roll each dough ball in confectioners’ sugar until evenly coated, then place the coated balls 2 inches apart on the prepared baking sheets.

-Bake the cookies until set - 10 to 12 minutes (being careful not to over bake).
+- Bake the cookies until set, approximately 10 to 12 minutes, being careful not to overbake.

-Cool the cookies on the sheets 2 minutes, then transfer to a wire rack to cool.
+- Allow the cookies to cool on the sheets for 5 to 7 minutes to set, then transfer them to a wire rack to cool completely.